oliyh/carmine-streams/README.md

 ### Recovering from failures

-Garbage collect consumer groups to reallocate pending messages from dead consumers to live ones, send undeliverable messages to a Dead Letter Queue (DLQ) and deregister dead consumers from the group.
+Live consumers are responsible for finding pending message from dead consumers and claiming them so that they can be processed.
+This functionality is included in the `start-multi-consumer!` function, which periodically checks for such messages in addition to sending undeliverable messages to a Dead Letter Queue (DLQ).

 When a message is not acknowledged by the consumer (i.e. your consumer died halfway through, or the callback threw an exception) it remains pending and its idle time is how long it has been